pytorch/test-infra/tools/torchfix/README.md

 TorchFix can be used as a Flake8 plugin (linting only) or as a standalone program (with autofix available for a subset of the lint violations).

-Currently TorchFix is in a **prototype/alpha version** stage, so there are a lot of rough edges and many things can and will change.
+Currently TorchFix is in a **beta version** stage, so there are still a lot of rough edges and many things can and will change.

 ## Installation